Awesome Twosome in Singapore…

 We noticed too that they are very fashionable, they do layerings, they use colors smartly, trendy shoes and bags and blings are a staple.
 Singapore is worth re-visiting.

 It is such a small country with all the things any traveler will enjoy.
 It felt like dragging our feet to the airport.
-As it was nice see you – Singapore!
-Till then! ❤
+It was nice seeing you – Singapore!
+I would love to go back again! ❤